opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 ## TLS settings

-To prevent man-in-the-middle attacks, you should secure the connection between the security plugin and your IdP with TLS.
+To prevent man-in-the-middle attacks, you should secure the connection between the Security plugin and your IdP with TLS.

 ### Enabling TLS